In This Article

 Orange Beach, AL Highlights:

-- For Beach Lovers: Relax on Orange Beach – Powdery white sand, emerald water, and gentle surf make it perfect for families and sunseekers.
+• For Beach Lovers: Relax on Orange Beach, perfect for families and sunseekers.

-- For Boaters: Cruise the bays with a dolphin tour or fishing charter – Get out on the water for close encounters with marine life and big catches.
+• For Boaters: Cruise the bays with a dolphin tour or fishing charter

-- For Bikers: Ride the Hugh S. Branyon Backcountry Trail – Explore 28 miles of paved trails through coastal forests and marshland.
+• For Bikers: Ride the Hugh S. Branyon Backcountry Trail where 28 miles of paved trails take you through coastal forests and marshland.

-- For Shoppers: Explore The Wharf at Orange Beach – Dine, shop, catch a movie, and ride the Ferris wheel at this waterfront complex.
+• For Shoppers: Shop at The Wharf at Orange Beach and ride on the Ferris wheel

 Best Time to Visit Orange Beach, AL